MateusViotto/Data-Analysis-with-Python-Pandas/README.md

 To use the data analysis project, follow the instructions below:

 - Open the 7DaysToCode_PythonPandas_Day1.ipynb file in Jupyter Notebook.
-- Check if the path of the CSV file with the data is correct.
 - Run the notebook cells to generate the visualizations.

 ## Features